electron/electron/docs/styleguide.md

  - ```### `method(foo, bar)` _OS X_```
 - Prefer 'in the ___ process' over 'on'

+### Documentation Translations

+Translations of the Electron docs are located within the `docs-translations` directory.

+To add another set (or partial set):

+- Create a subdirectory named by language abbreviation.
+- Within that subdirectory, duplicate the `docs` directory, keeping the names of directories and files same.
+- Translate the files.
+- Update the `README.md` within your language directory to link to the files you have translated.
+- Add a link to your translation directory on the main Electron [README](https://github.com/atom/electron#documentation-translations).

 ## Reading Electron Documentation

 Here are some tips for understanding Electron documentation syntax.